kubus199115/MyProjects/README.md

 <b> This app is in polish, so if you don't polish, probalbly you will not be able to use this program;)</b>

 # kwir
 Web page created for company "Kwalifikacje - Inteligentny Rozwój.
 Now, this page doesn't exist, but code is here.
 Used technology: HTML, CSS, Bootstrap, PHP, mysql.
 I created graphics in Inkscape and gimp.
-Page has admin panel for adding a news and editung one part of page.
+Page has admin panel for adding a news and editing one part of page.